global-container-format/gcf-spec/README.md

 |Writer|A piece of software intended to write GCF files.
 |Container|The data, including any metadata, stored in a GCF file.
 A container is a collection of resources.
 |Resource|An indivisible unit of data, along with its metadata, within the container.
-|Type Info|A portion of resource metadata that is specific for a given resource type.

 ## Container